simonmysun/scd41-mqtt-rpi1b/rpi.md

 Failed. system hang after wlan0 read

-### older kernel with precompiled drivers
+### older kernel with precompiled drivers (failed)
 - image from https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/
 - using `dd` to flash image
 - using `parted` to resize partition to avoid wasting space
 - using `e2fsck -f` and `resize2fs` to make size valid
 - boot into rpi
 - repeat last chapter
-result: wlan0 appears but cannot be brought up.
+- result: wlan0 appears but cannot be brought up.